lando/lando/experimental/plugins/lando-platformsh/README.md

 TBD

-# Project Structure
+## Project Structure

-This plugin follows the same structure as any [Lando plugin](https://docs.lando.dev/contrib/contrib-plugins.html#plugins) but here is an explicity breakdown:
+This plugin follows the same structure as any [Lando plugin](https://docs.lando.dev/contrib/contrib-plugins.html#plugins) but here is an explicit breakdown:

 ```bash
 ./